walmat/Off-White-Monitor/README.md

 `cd Off-White-Monitor`
 `python3 dependencies.py`

+Then if you want to use discord/slack integration, just paste in your webhook at the bottom of the file in whatever text editor you prefer!

 ## Bugs

 I'm not a perfect human being, so if you notice any bugs or anything out of line, feel free to create an issue and I'll do my best to track it down!